-Cash Flow Activity: The cash and cash equivalents and investments at year-end 2012 decreased by \$394,709 from the previous year, primarily due to \$581,543 of lease purchase payments on the new fire truck.
+Cash Flow Activity: The cash and cash equivalents and investments at year-end 2013 increased by \$154,671 from the previous year, primarily due to an increase in Fire Prevention revenues.
 The District maintains a healthy cash balance to meet future emergencies and capital requirements.